 Purpose of assessment

-- Please read our instructions on how to prepare before you apply for the examination.
+- Please read our instructions on how to prepare before you book for an exam.

-- If you can’t remember your login details, use the forgotten password or forgotten email links or contact us for support.
+- If you have registered previously and can’t remember your login details, use the forgotten password or forgotten email links or contact us for support.
 Do not create another account.

 Dates, fees and venues